Giuseppe Betori: Biography

 On 5 April 2001, Pope John Paul II named Betori Secretary General of the Italian Episcopal Conference and Titular Bishop of Falerone.
 He received his episcopal consecration on 6 May 2001.

 In 2005, Betori supported a ban on the ordination of homosexuals.
 He said this could not be called "discrimination" because a priestly vocation is a "gift" rather than a "right".

 His appointment as secretary general of the CEI was confirmed for another five-year term on 6 April 2006.

 Pope Benedict XVI named Betori archbishop of Florence on 8 September 2008.
 He ended his service as secretary general of the CEI on 25 September 2008 and was installed in Florence the next day.
 He was elected president of the Episcopal Conference of Tuscany on 10 February 2009.

 On 5 November 2011, Betori survived an apparent assassination attempt.
-An unidentified man confronted him outside his office, shot and wounded his secretary, and waved a gun at the Betori before fleeing.
+An unidentified man confronted him outside his office, shot and wounded his secretary, and waved a gun at Betori before fleeing.
 Betori and other witnesses said they could not make sense of what the gunman said or intended as he gestured toward Betori with his the gun.

 On 10 December 2011 he was appointed a member of the Pontifical Council for Culture for a five-year renewable term.

 On 6 January 2012, Pope Benedict announced he planned to make Betori a cardinal and Betori was made Cardinal-Priest of San Marcello on 18 February.
 On 21 April 2012, Betori was appointed a member of the Congregation for Catholic Education and the Pontifical Council for Culture.

 On 17 May 2014, Pope Francis nominated him a member of the Pontifical Council of the Laity.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis and the 2025 papal conclave that elected Pope Leo XIV.

 Pope Francis accepted his resignation as archbishop of Florence on 18 April 2024.